GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

     )
   $,
 )
-The collisions are detected before their execution so that the action can be denied.
+The collisions are detected before execution so that the environment can deny the action.

+Finally, the environment's horizon is finite.
+No event can terminate the environment before this time limit.
+Therefore, each episode lasts a fixed number of steps, denoted as the horizon #env-horizon.

 ==== Alternative Continuous Formulation